MuhammadAdil006/CodeFirstApproach/readme.txt

 dotnet ef migrations add test-migratation

 agr up or down me code na ho to database or classes same ha consistent

+dotnet ef migrations remove (it will remove the last migration)